mjrotter4445/World_Weather_Analysis/README.md

   -	Vacation Itinerary

 ### Overview the methods and code
 The data is gathered in two different CSV files (the city data and the ride data).
-We then utilize **Jupyter notebook** and **Pandas Library** to inspect data, and merge dataset.
+We then utilize **Jupyter notebook** and **Pandas Library** to inspect data,
-perform calculations and create new data series and data frames to work with.
-We are also using Python’s plotting library **Matplotlib** to make the more effective charts.
+and merge datasets perform calculations, perform calculations and create new data series and data frames to work with.
+We are also using Python’s plotting library
+**Matplotlib** to make the more effective charts.

 ### Resources
 - Data Sources :      CSV files here